staticfox/ugc-api/README.md

 ---

 ### Note
 Feedback is always welcome and appreciated.
+If you have any requests, please open them as github issues here so we can track them.
-Either contact me on steam via http://steamcommunity.com/id/BlindSightSniper/ or add another UGC Admin.
+If you would like an API key, please contact me on steam via http://steamcommunity.com/id/BlindSightSniper/ or add another UGC Admin.